isabella232/experience-manager-headless-adaptive-forms.en/help/create-and-publish-a-headless-form.md

 >[!NOTE]
 >
 > * The "afModelDefinition" attribute is only needed for React applications and is not a part of the form definition.
-> * This article focuses on hand-crafted JSON definition.
-You can also use the [adaptive forms editor to create a core components based adaptive form](create-a-headless-adaptive-form.md) and use it to render a headless adaptive form.
+> * You can hand-craft the form JSON or use the [AEM adaptive forms editor (adaptive forms WYSIWYG editor)](create-a-headless-adaptive-form.md) to create and deliver the form JSON.
+In a production environment, you use AEM Forms to deliver the form JSON, more on it later.
+> * The tutorial uses the https://pipedream.com/ to test form submissions.
+You use your own or third-party endpoints approved by your organization to recieve the data from a Headless Adaptive Form.

 To render the form, replace the sample Headless adaptive form JSON `/react-starter-kit-aem-headless-forms/form-definations/form-model.json` with the above JSON, save the file, wait for the starter-kit to compile and refresh the form.